vinitra-zz/onnxconverter/README.md

     or docker cp the required model files to the container.
 You can also copy a whole folder using docker.
     - `docker cp PATH_TO_FILE_ON_YOUR_PC NAME_OF_CONTAINER:/conversion/scripts/NAME_OF_FILE_ON_CONTAINER`

-7. Navigate to the scripts folder in the container Jupyter Notebooks and edit the appropriate notebook to convert your Caffe / Keras model to ONNX
+7. Navigate to the scripts folder in the container Jupyter Notebooks and edit the appropriate notebook to convert your model to ONNX

 # Contributing